All Episodes

 And if you procrastinated, that means you didn't think about that.

-But I have a last minute gift that I our book now will be released, Live Free or Die, America and the World on the Brink, and in Latin, live free or America dies.
+But I have a last-minute gift that I, our book now will be released, Live Free or Die, America and the World on the Brink, and in Latin, live free or America dies.

 And I started this project because I just knew I saw this building and building and building that this is going to be the tipping point in our lifetime, this election.

-This is everything is on the line.
+Everything is on the line.

-And so I wanted to put on paper every single solitary bit of information that I know you'll never get from, except for a few of us on radio, a few of us on television, and that's it.
+And so I wanted to put on paper every single solitary bit of information that I know you'll never get from, except for a few of us on radio, few of us on television, and that's it about what is at stake here.

 I have a history of what makes the fundamental founding principles of this country that made us the greatest country God ever gave man.